 - Reliably predicting climate change is a grand challenge for the 21st century.
 Quantitative understanding of the interactions of the various chemical and dynamical processes in the Earth's atmosphere is one of the main objectives of climate research.

-- Numerical Earth System models are indispensable tools to assess climate change.
-Comprehensive coupled models allow to study the manifold feedback mechanisms occurring in the Earth system.
+- Numerical Earth system models are indispensable tools to assess climate change.
+Comprehensive coupled models allow to study the manifold feedback mechanisms occurring in the atmosphere, biosphere, hydrosphere, and lithosphere.

 - The Simulation Laboratory Climate Science provides support for a community of scientific institutions that are internationally known for their expertise on numerical modelling of the Earth system and predicting climate change.